eduard-gp/nlp-server/README.md

 that are used to classify a token from a sentence.

-The ML module for natural language processing defines how the output of a deep neuronal network is used to select an answer to a question.
+The ML module for natural language processing defines how the output of a deep neural network is used to select an answer to a question.
 For more information about how the model was train see [nlp-ai](https://github.com/eduard-gp/nlp-ai).
 A ML model is selected depending on the language used or the task that has to be
 executed: text classification or named entity recognition.
-For the task of text classification the output of the deep neuronal network is the intention of the question and the vectorial codification of the question.
+For the task of text classification the output of the deep neural network is the intention of the question and the vectorial codification of the question.
 Because a patient can have multiple answers to a question, we have to select the one that fits the best.
 The similarity between answer and question is computed using TS-SS